mlammens/mlammens.github.io/content/writing.md

 ## Log

+* 2020-01-16 Additions and edits to PD for RCN-UBE grant
 * 2020-01-10 Rough draft of my sections for RCN-UBE grant, and some organization work
 * 2020-01-09 Analysis work on rec trail impacts MP manuscript
 * 2020-01-08 Budget stuff and org for RCN-UBE (that's writing, right?)